What is my retirement age?

 What is the retirement age in the UK?

 There is no longer a forced retirement age in the UK.
-Since 2011, the law states that you can work for as long as you want, instead of being made to stop at the age of 65.
+Since 2011, the law states that you can work for as long as you want.
 There is a pension age in place, which means that when you hit this age, you’ll have access to a state pension and any other pensions you are eligible for.
-As of 2024, the pension age is 66.

 When will I get my state pension?